XGovFormBuilder/digital-form-builder/docs/adr/0003-submitter.md

 Most transactional services will already have a database, or be able to provision one simply.
 Databases are easily set up via Docker, enabling faster local development.
 We will also circumvent any vendor lock-in this way (AWS vs Azure vs GCP), however, given a strong need from the OS community, adapters or subclasses can be written at a later date.

+You will not be required to use this new process, however will be advised that you do!
+You will also be able to implement your own submitter if you do not want to use this solution.

 See supplementary sequence diagram [0003-submitter-diagram.svg](./0003-submitter-diagram.svg)